infiniflow/ragflow/api/http_api_reference.md

 - `"name"`: (*Body parameter*), `string`
 - `"chunk_method"`: (*Body parameter*), `string`
-  The parsing method to apply to the document.
+  The parsing method to apply to the document:
   - `"naive"`: General
   - `"manual`: Manual
   - `"qa"`: Q&A